 What is it like to be an MVP?

 For me, the MVP program grants two fantastic benefits.

 The first is being able to interact directly with the Microsoft product groups.
 Not only does this allow early access to new features but it also provides a forum for feedback and feature requests.
 As an MVP you get to help shape Microsoft products and services.

 The second benefit is being able to collaborate with MVPs from all across the globe.
 I have had the great pleasure of becoming friends with MVPs from many different countries and cultures.
 It is truly an amazing experience and its always a pleasure to catch up with them at the MVP Global Summit.

 You can find my MVP profile here.

 The award kit you receive each year is very cool.
-Here is a quick unboxing of last year’s award.
+Here is a quick unboxing of this year’s award.